Individuals, Families, Peers,

 - are accessible, free to use, and do not require professional training

-- have been reviewed by a reference group of community representatives to ensure they are current and culturally safe and appropriate [LINK to consultation groups]
+- have been reviewed to ensure they are current and culturally safe and appropriate.

 The resources include checklists and support strategies, and multimedia resources such as videos and podcasts.